 Look at the business behind the promise, evaluate the claims, and ask for references or case studies.
 Any legitimate company should be able to provide any of these in no time.
-Asking a forum for their opinion might help (As in this case) but imagine if the Googlers had not been there monitoring the conversation? bruben25 may have convinced the client that his company is in fact a partner of Google.Tags for This Post: business filings, webmaster central, managing agent, matt cutts, seo firm
+Asking a forum for their opinion might help (As in this case) but imagine if the Googlers had not been there monitoring the conversation? bruben25 may have convinced the client that his company is in fact a partner of Google.Tags for This Post: business filings, partnership relationship, webmaster central, devil s advocate, mile radius, matt cutts, cards on the table, managing agent, seo firm

 A recent comment in my Facebook feed reminded me to check trending topics on Google:

 “If I had to wikipedia “G6″ to find out what it means, does that mean I’m too old to listen to the song?”

 This song has been everywhere recently, and I can’t even count the number of times I’ve heard someone ask “What’s a G6?” or “Do they mean the Pontiac?”